krenalis/krenalis/doc/src/developers/app.md

 - `SendingMode`: mode used to send the events to the cloud app, if the app supports events.
 It can be `Cloud`, `Device`, or `Combined`.

+- `SuggestedDisplayedID`: suggestion for the property name to use as the displayed identifier.
+This field may be empty if there is no property to suggest, and it is not required to always exist as a property.

 - `Icon`: icon in SVG format representing the app.
 Since it's embedded in HTML pages, it's best to be minimized.

 This information is passed to the `RegisterApp` function that, executed during package initialization, registers the app connector: